jolocom/Stacks-did-method/docs/resolution_specification.md

 translate any DID into its name.

 Given a blockstacks v2 did, the resolution process would look as follows:
-1. Separate the `address` and `transactionId` parts of the DID's NSI.
+1. Separate the `address` and `transactionId` parts of the DID's method-specific identifier.
 2. Fetch the transaction referenced by the provided `transactionId`.
 3. Ensure the transaction is valid (i.e. correct method call, correct contract address, etc.)